UNIV 100 Instructor Interest

 Leadership & Engagement - Are you interested in being engaged in campus life and in your community?
 Would you like to learn how to be a more effective leader?
 These sections will help you learn more about yourself, engage with your peers, develop your own leadership style, and serve and improve your community.

 Mastering the First Year - You’ve decided to come to college, but you aren’t exactly sure what comes next.
 Maybe you need help figuring out which major or career is best for you?
 Do you need to work on getting better at time management, study skills, or goal setting?
-Do you want to work on your leadership skills?
-Courses in this theme will help you learn how to master college and become a leader on your campus and in your community.
+These courses are designed to lead you down the path of success as you begin your college journey!
 (Approximately 20 sections of this themed course will be offered in the fall.
 Though mostly taught by full-time staff from the Office of First-Year Experience and Academic Success Center, a very small number of sections may be taught by other instructors.
 Sections in this theme are based on a common syllabus that focuses on personal development, goal-setting, time-management, leadership, and career planning.)

 Popular Culture - Do you love not only watching your favorite TV shows but also dissecting the cultural and political influences that drive the stories?
 Are you interested in the way social media is transforming our culture, our businesses, and the way we interact?
 This theme will give you an in-depth perspective on the driving forces behind popular culture.

-Science & Health - Are you interested in knowing more about your environment?
+Science, Technology, Engineering, Math (STEM) & Health - Are you interested in knowing more about your environment?
 Do you want to learn about how science impacts your daily life – from climate change to the internet?
-These courses will introduce you to the basics of science in a way that is applicable in your daily life.
+Interested in knowing more about the biological and psychological foundations of health and wellness?
+Are you the type of person who likes engineering and problem solving?
+These courses will introduce you to the STEM and Health areas in a way that is applicable in your daily life.